 It's easy, set up an account and make automatic payments (weekly, fortnightly or monthly) in advance and watch your balance grow.
 When you are ready to make your Schoolwear purchases with NZU, your money is already available and waiting to be spent!
 Call or visit the store today to get started.

-Junior Uniform All new Year 9 to 10 students from 2018 Boys Gingham shirt Shorts or long pants with Glenfield logo Long, knee-length black socks Shoes - black leather lace-up with defined heel Black Roman sandals may be worn without socks, if shorts are worn Outer garment is jersey Gingham blouse Mid-length skirt or culottes with Glenfield logo White socks with black band Girls Shoes - black leather lace-up with defined heel Black Roman sandals may be worn without socks Black tights may be worn with shoes in winter Outer garment is cardigan/jersey Senior Uniform Boys White Glenfield College shirt Long, knee-length black socks Shorts or long pants with Glenfield logo Shoes - black leather lace-up with defined heel School blazer and tie Soft-shell jacket may be worn on Mon, Wed, Thur All new Year 11, 12 & 13 students from 2018 Girls White Glenfield College blouse Long skirt, mid-length skirt or culottes White socks with black band Shoes - black leather lace-up with defined heel Black tights may be worn with shoes in winter School blazer and tie Soft-shell jacket may be worn on Mon, Wed, Thur
+Junior Uniform Boys Gingham shirt Shorts or long pants with Glenfield logo Long, knee-length black socks Shoes - black leather lace-up with defined heel Black Roman sandals may be worn without socks, if shorts are worn Outer garment is jersey Year 9 to 10 students Girls Gingham blouse Mid-length skirt or culottes with Glenfield logo White socks with black band Shoes - black leather lace-up with defined heel Black Roman sandals may be worn without socks Black tights may be worn with shoes in winter Outer garment is cardigan/jersey Senior Uniform Boys White Glenfield College shirt Long, knee-length black socks Shorts or long pants with Glenfield logo Shoes - black leather lace-up with defined heel School blazer and tie Soft-shell jacket may be worn on Mon, Wed, Thur Year 11, 12 & 13 students Girls White Glenfield College blouse Long skirt, mid-length skirt or culottes White socks with black band Shoes - black leather lace-up with defined heel Black tights may be worn with shoes in winter School blazer and tie Soft-shell jacket may be worn on Mon, Wed, Thur